talalOthman/URL-Shortener/README.md

 # URL Shortener

 URL Shortener is a simple web application that allows users to shorten long URLs into shorter, more manageable links.
-This application is built using Vue.js, axios, and the bitly API, with styling done using Tailwind CSS.
+This application is built using Vue.js, axios, with styling done using Tailwind CSS.

 ## How to Use